-Just keep Kane’s name in mind as both motoring and associated tort law approach a big shift.
+Just keep Kane’s name in mind as autonomous driving and related tort law approach a big shift.
 If Kane touches a news story about Tesla, Autopilot, or autonomous driving in general, file it in the proper mental folder, along with the guano from his agitator predecessors, Clarence Ditlow, Joan Claybrook and Ralph Nader.
 Ditlow and Nader still supply sound bites to the press, and they’ve already begun planting all the right seeds for autonomous driving litigation.
 Those guys aren’t paid by tort lawyers, at least not directly, but they suffer from the same credibility problem that afflicts Kane.
 Sure, they’ve ushered some genuine safety advances to market, some as elemental as airbags and seat belts, but they’ve also befouled public discourse for decades with lawsuit-friendly safety spooks that turn out to be nothing more than wet dreams for lawyers and hype-hungry journalists.
 Here’s a pretty good compilation of just such news stories.

 The credibility shortfall of safety experts goes all the way back to the Chevy Corvair, the car killed by Nader.
 Years after Nader helped form the NHTSA, the agency commissioned Texas A&M University to test the Corvair.
 The conclusion?
 Nothing wrong with the car.
 Nader’s direct disciples, Ditlow and Claybrook, each have contributed to safer motoring — but have also made fools of themselves.